penguintech01/penguintech01.github.io/_posts/2017-05-29-padding-oracle-attack.md

 a signed message, its authentic signature and the length of the key that was used to sign it.
 Today we'll see how to decrypt ciphertexts, without knowing the key that was used to encrypt the original plaintext.
 The only mistake that needs to be made, is for a decryption module to leak whether the padding of the ciphertext that is decrypting, has a valid padding or not!
-Yes, an innocent looking papercut like this, will make your crypto fall apart.
+Yes, an innocent looking papercut like this, will make your crypto fall completely apart.

 In this case, the decryption module that leaks this information is called the Padding Oracle.
 The Padding Oracle Attack was initially published by [Vaudenay](http://www.iacr.org/cryptodb/archive/2002/EUROCRYPT/2850/2850.pdf) and it's a side-channel chosen-ciphertext attack that works against the Cipher Block Chaining (CBC) mode and the Public Key Cryptography Standards \#7 (PKCS7) padding scheme.